Adore2113/MarsHSim/docs/notes/sabatier.md

     ♡ it prevents over pressurization

-    ♡ it won't have nay negative effect on the Mars atmosphere
+    ♡ it won't have any negative effect on the Mars atmosphere

 #### Why 0.88 base efficiency?
-    ♡ realistic instead of than the ideal stoichiometric conversion
+    ♡ realistic instead of the ideal stoichiometric conversion

     ♡ it leaves room for real world losses